wiseman-timelord/LlmCppPsAgent/README.md

 ### DEVELOPMENT
 - Using "InputText.dll" in conjunction with "PowershellRM" in Rainmeter to create an interactive interface for language models is quite feasible.

+### DISCLAIMER
+Read "Licence.Txt", its, what its there for and why its supplied with the package.